phl0/AMBE3003USB/README.md

 *This version is not recommended for (re-)production!*

+## Version 1.2

+A 10k resistor (R22) was added to the schematics and board layout.

+This version has not been tested yet.
+Use at your own risk.

 # Contributors

 This is the list of contributors.
 Thank you for your additions: